The Fire House Gallery is now accepting applications for the 2014-2015 Interactive Design Fellowship.

 In recent decades, the agricultural and industrial forces that formerly drove the Louisville economy have faltered, and as a result no significant growth for the city is projected over the next decade.
 Nevertheless, the Louisville economy remains relatively stable.
 Located in an important cotton producing area, Louisville is also home to a leading regional bank and an award-winning community hospital.

-Among Louisville’s most charming features is its historic downtown, which boasts the Gallery, a movie theater, a thriving independent bookstore, a growing variety of restaurants, gift and antiques shops, a farmers market, a day spa, and a locally-owned pharmacy.
+Among Louisville’s most charming features is its historic downtown, which boasts the Gallery, a movie theater, a thriving independent bookstore, a growing variety of restaurants, gift and antiques shops, day spa and a locally-owned pharmacy.
 Downtown is surrounded by a lovely historic residential neighborhood.
 In all, Louisville has the look and charm of a nearly picture-perfect Southern town.
 Louisville has produced many notable jurists, educators, and business people.
 It was the birthplace of Willis F. Denny, one of Georgia’s most famous architects.
 Louisville buildings designed by Mr. Denny include the stately 1904 Jefferson County Courthouse, several commercial buildings, a church education building, and several residences.
 Eli Whitney resided in Louisville when he completed his work on the design of the cotton gin and mailed the patent application for the design from the Louisville post office.